alecgunny/tf-dlpack-repro/README.md

 docker run --rm -it --gpus 1 rapids-tf2.2 python expt.py
 ```
 ## Example Output
-Cleaned up a bit to give you the gist
+Cleaned up a bit to give you the gist (note that when we say we're exporting to a framework from itself, this just means we're not doing any export because I got lazy with the print functions):
 ```
 Free device memory before TensorFlow initialization: 33726332928 B Free memory delta from TensorFlow initialization: 8734638080 B